Quantum theory for a total system including one internal measuring apparatus: Introduction

-The theory to be proposed is based on three basic assumptions.
-In Sec.~\ref{sect-basis}, we give the first two basic assumptions (about the Hilbert space and Schr\"{o}dinger equation), as well as a general form of the third assumption with contents discussed in the last paragraph of the previous section.
-In particular, we call the following requirement the principle of compatible description, that is, two descriptions for the same physical state of the total system must give consistent predictions for results of measurements performed by the internal measuring apparatus.
-Thus, basically, the third assumption states that, under the principle of compatible description as well as some other (to be determined) conditions, there may exist certain relation between some mixed-state descriptions and some pure-vector descriptions for the total system.
+In Sec.\ref{sect-assump}, following in the usual quantum mechanics, we give the first two basic assumptions in the proposed theory, namely, the Hilbert space as the state space and Schr\"{o}dinger equation as the dynamic law.
+In Sec.\ref{sect-basis}, we analyze properties of the internal measuring apparatus.
+The third basic assumption is introduced in Sec.\ref{sect-third-assump}, making use of results given in Sec.\ref{sect-basis}.
+In doing this, we introduce a principle of compatible description, stating that two mathematical descriptions for the same physical state of the total system must give consistent predictions for measurement results.
+Basically, the third basic assumption states that, subject to the principle of compatible description, when certain condition is satisfied, a pure-vector description of the total system may imply the existence of certain specified mixed-state description.
+In Sec.~\ref{sect-TE}, we discuss a branching picture of time evolution, which is implied by the third basic assumption, and derive a mathematical expression for the principle of compatible description.